Timeline of the COVID-19 pandemic in Australia (July–December 2021): July 2021

 By 1 July in New South Wales (NSW), there were 175 reported infections linked to the Bondi cluster, 188 by 2 July, 207 by 3 July, 222 by 4 July, and 238 by 5 July.

-On 2 July, National Cabinet decided that from 14 July, they would reduce the number of airline passenger allowed into Australia to 3,035, half what it was before.
+On 2 July, the National Cabinet decided that from 14 July, they would reduce the number of airline passengers allowed into Australia to 3,035, half what it was before.
 More repatriation flights to the Howard Springs quarantine facility were to be organised in response.

-On 5 July, New Zealand Prime Minister Jacinda Ardern confirmed that the travel bubble pause with Australia will be lifted for Western Australia and the Northern Territory from 11:59 pm on 9 July but will remain in place for Queensland and NSW.
-New Zealanders stranded in Australia who are ordinarily resident in NZ will be able to return from 11:59 pm on 9 July provided they meet a range of travel requirements.
+On 5 July, New Zealand Prime Minister Jacinda Ardern confirmed that the travel bubble pause with Australia would be lifted for Western Australia and the Northern Territory from 11:59 pm on 9 July but would remain in place for Queensland and NSW.
+New Zealanders stranded in Australia who were ordinarily resident in New Zealand would be able to return from 11:59 pm on 9 July provided they met a range of travel requirements.

 On 6 July in Victoria, the 2021 Australian Grand Prix, and the 2021 Australian MotoGP at Phillip Island were both cancelled.

 On 7 July in NSW, the lockdown in Greater Sydney was extended for 7 days until 12:01am on 17 July.
 This followed the state having 27 new cases of COVID-19.
 There were more cases in Canterbury-Bankstown, Fairfield, and Liverpool.
 Over 45,000 people were tested for COVID "overnight".
 The same day, the Northern Territory postponed NAIDOC (National Aborigines and Islanders Day Observance Committee) Week, events for which were rescheduled to start on 11 July, though some events were cancelled.

-By 9 July in NSW, Bondi cluster linked cases had reached 285 and there were 439 active cases in the state.
+By 9 July in NSW, cases linked to the Bondi cluster had reached 285 and there were 439 active cases in the state.
 44 new locally acquired cases were reported on 8 July up to 8pm, 21 were in South Western Sydney, 8 in South-Eastern Sydney and 7 in Western Sydney.
 Also on 9 July in NSW, from 5pm, social distancing restrictions were again tightened in Greater Sydney, the Blue Mountains, Central Coast, Wollongong and Shellharbour.

-On 10 July in NSW, 50 new locally acquired cases were reported, 29 were from South Western Sydney and 16 were from South Eastern Sydney.
+On 10 July in NSW, 50 new locally acquired cases were reported, 29 from South Western Sydney and 16 from South Eastern Sydney.
 NSW Health administered a record of 22,121 COVID-19 vaccines in the past 24 hours.